 Here are some simple solutions that could get your garage door operational again:

 - First off, check to see if the motor is connected to the power source, as simple as it sounds, this can happen.
-If the motor is plugged in and it is not responding, ensure the power is turned off before inspecting it as do we not want you getting electrocuted.
+If the motor is plugged in and it is not responding, ensure the power is turned off before inspecting it as we do not want you getting electrocuted.

-- Replace the batteries in the garage remote and test it out – we compiled some resources to help you replace the batteries
+- Replace the batteries in the garage remote and test it out – we compiled some resources to help you replace the batteries.

-- Reprogram your garage door remote – have a look at our service download page to find all the information you need to reprogram your garage door remote
+- Reprogram your garage door remote – have a look at our service download page to find all the information you need to reprogram your garage door remote.

 - Ensure that no objects are blocking the sensors.